Directors: Chris Bavota, Lee Paula Springer

 Writers: Chris Bavota, Lee Paula Springer

 Despite the twisted premise, Dead Dicks isn’t quite the outrageous horror-comedy its snicker-inducing title suggests.
 Though it’s often very funny and has moments that are certainly horrific, the film has a lot to say about the nature of clinical depression and its beleaguering effect on loved ones.

 But until then, Dead Dicks is an engaging, darkly-funny film that doesn’t deserve being strapped with such a juvenile title.
-Extremely well-made with a limited budget, it features good performances, well-drawn characters which suggest they were created from personal experience and, to be certain, one gleefully over-the-top, shockingly-funny sequence you absolutely won’t see coming.
+Extremely well-made with a limited budget, it features good performances, well-drawn characters which suggest they were created from personal experience, and to be certain, one gleefully over-the-top, the shockingly-funny sequence you absolutely won’t see coming.